MicrosoftDocs/cpp-docs/docs/mfc/reference/bitmapinfo-structure.md

  A *packed bitmap* is a bitmap where the byte array immediately follows the `BITMAPINFO` structure.
 Packed bitmaps are referenced by a single pointer.

- For more information about the `BITMAPINFO` structure and appropriate values for members of the `BITMAPINFOHEADER` and `RGBQUAD` structures, see the following topics in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)] documentation.
+ For more information about the `BITMAPINFO` structure and appropriate values for members of the `BITMAPINFOHEADER` and `RGBQUAD` structures, see the following topics in the Windows SDK documentation.

 - [BITMAPINFO structure](http://msdn.microsoft.com/library/windows/desktop/dd183375)